 BOOKS

 I regularly edit and write books on the shaping, functioning, and future of durable cities.
 These books aim to inform a wide audience of scholars, practitioners, and interested citizens.
-Several of these books have been featured in peer-reviewed journals, popular media such as NPR and the New York Times, and they have won awards for innovative methodologies of inquiry.
+Several of these books have been featured in peer-reviewed journals, popular media such as NPR, Bloomberg News, and the New York Times, and they have won awards for innovative methodologies of inquiry.

 Conrad Kickert with Hans Karssenberg